islamislamic/monthly-virtues/README.md

 # Virtues and Worships of the 12 Months
 ## Muharram
+Muharram is the first month in Islamic Hijri calendar.
+No dubt this is one of the virtues month of the year.

 ### Virtue
 It is one of the sacred month that Allah mentioned in Qur’an